mkidson/mkidson_obsidian_vault/MSc/To-Do files/First Draft Feedback.md

 - [ ] Introduction is about the "why" of the research
 - [ ] Need to talk about accelerator and reactor facilities' neutron fields
 - [ ] "This is where we get neutrons"
+	- [ ] Also gamma rays at the same time
 - [ ] "This is what they do to the body and electronics"
 	- [ ] DNA etc
 	- [ ] SEU or long-term degredation